nategreco/CarND-Advanced-Lane-Lines/writeup/README.md

 In [calibrate_camera()](../lane_detect_processor.py#L165), each image in the list is iterated through and all of the object points are detected wit h cv2.findChessboardCorners().
 Both the image points and the corner numbers are appended to lists and then passed to cv2.calibrateCamera(), which returns a transformation matrix which is later used by cv2.undistort() to undistort the original and present a true image.
 This is done to every image in [process_image()](../lane_detect_processor.py#L541) prior to any processing.

-Here you can see an original and undistorted image, pay close attention near the edges of the image where the distortion is most significant:
+Here you can see an original and undistorted image, pay close attention to the straightness of the lines created by the checkerboard edges:

+Original:

+![Original][image9]

+Undistorted:

+![Undistorted][image10]

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.

-As shown above on the checkboard image, each road image was also undistorted like shown prior to any image processing:
+As shown above on the checkboard image, each road image was also undistorted like shown prior to any image processing.

+Original:

+![Original][image7]

+Undistorted:

+![Undistorted][image8]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.